 On January 4, 2004, Galvin returned to work with the cautious approval of her treating physicians.
 She also continued to pursue her claim for benefits during the period of her disability leave, filing a timely administrative appeal on February 21, 2004.
-In the appeal, she explained and documented, using cell phone records, that she never traveled to New York City during the period in question, and that she did not interview for jobs.
-She also explained that the case she 1 2 was "working on" during the disability period was a negligence action against the driver of the 3 vehicle that collided with her own on February 12, 2001.
-Her "work" consisted of gathering medical records for disclosure to the defendant.
-AR 336.
-Once again, Galvin also described her 4 5 physical difficulties in substantial detail.
-AR 343.
-With respect to UNUM's belief that her 6 difficulties were primarily work-related, she provided a recent assessment by Dr. Lee, who 7 stated: 8 There still remain[] some issues regarding the reasons for her disability, and I am concerned because several statements were taken out of context from her record 9 by an outside disability insurance provider that seem to indicate that she was trying to claim psychologic disability.
+In the appeal, she explained and documented, using cell phone records, that she never traveled to New York City during the

+There still remain[] some issues regarding the reasons for her disability, and I am concerned because several statements were taken out of context from her record by an outside disability insurance provider that seem to indicate that she was trying to claim psychologic disability.
 This was never my impression.
 I felt that her predominant injuries were myofascial in nature.
-However, they were not 10 improved by a heavy workload or work environment that was sometimes hostile as far as understanding of the time she needed away from work to get her specific 11 treatments and diagnostic workups. ...
+However, they were not improved by a heavy workload or work environment that was sometimes hostile as far as understanding of the time she needed away from work to get her specific treatments and diagnostic workups. . . .
 [I]t is important to be clear that her reasons for disability were medical, primarily musculoskeletal and neurologic.
-12 Whatever issues she may have secondary to that were not disabling to her or in any major way responsible for her being unable to work.
-13 AR 552.
+Whatever issues she may have secondary to that were not disabling to her or in any major way responsible for her being unable to work.

+AR 552.
 Dr. Lee then reiterated his musculoskeletal findings, which had not changed materially.

-14 15 Galvin also submitted for consideration the opinion of Dr. Curtis Turchin, a chiropractor recommended by Galvin's Stanford physicians.
-Dr. Turchin observed that 16 17 Galvin's injuries [had] worsened gradually but steadily since the accident and, as a result, her pain had also increased over that time.
-For example, a very significant amount of connective tissue fibrosis had formed over time along the 18 right side of her cervical spine and down to her lumbar spine, causing pain along the right spine radiating all across the right side of her back, her right hip[,] and 19 right buttock.
-20 AR 597.
-Dr. Turchin specifically noted that Galvin's pain was "mechanical" in nature and 21 "directly tied to injuries," such that he could "observe it upon palpation and orthopedic testing."
-22 Id.
-Dr. Turchin continued that in his judgment, 23 by the last few months of 2002 and into 2003, Ms. Galvin's injuries had worsened to the point where they impaired her ability to work and even to concentrate.
-For 24 the first 4 months of her treatment with me her neck injuries caused her to suffer debilitating headaches that radiated up into the back of her head, sometimes on 25 both sides.
+Galvin also submitted for consideration the opinion of Dr. Curtis Turchin, a chiropractor recommended by Galvin's Stanford physicians.
+Dr. Turchin observed that

+Galvin's injuries [had] worsened gradually but steadily since the accident and, as a result, her pain had also increased over that time.
+For example, a very significant amount of connective tissue fibrosis had formed over time along the right side of her cervical spine and down to her lumbar spine, causing pain along the right spine radiating all across the right side of her back, her right hip[,] and right buttock.

+AR 597.
+Dr. Turchin specifically noted that Galvin's pain was "mechanical" in nature and "directly tied to injuries," such that he could "observe it upon palpation and orthopedic testing."
+Id.
+Dr. Turchin continued that in his judgment, by the last few months of 2002 and into 2003, Ms. Galvin's injuries had worsened to the point where they impaired her ability to work and even to concentrate.
+For the first 4 months of her treatment with me her neck injuries caused her to suffer debilitating headaches that radiated up into the back of her head, sometimes on both sides.
 Those headaches were triggered by, among other things, sitting for any length of time, using her right arm or moving her shoulder repeatedly.
-She 26 could not bend or walk upstairs without moderate to severe pain.
-She suffered 27 from moderate pain along the front of her right shoulder.
-28 AR 598.
-Dr. Turchin concluded that "Ms. Galvin's progress was very slow because of the extent 6 Case No. C 07-5195 JF (RS)
+She could not bend or walk upstairs without moderate to severe pain.
+She suffered from moderate pain along the front of her right shoulder.

-and severity of her injuries.
+AR 598.
+Dr. Turchin concluded that "Ms. Galvin's progress was very slow because of the extent and severity of her injuries.
 In my judgment, Ms. Galvin was not able to work until mid-January 2004 when her condition had improved to the point that, with work restrictions, she could attempt gradually getting back into her work routine."
 Id.